Michigan Minimum Wage for 2022, 2023

 Michigan's state minimum wage rate is $10.10 per hour.
 This is greater than the Federal Minimum Wage of $7.25.
 You are entitled to be paid the higher state minimum wage.
 The minimum wage applies to most employees in Michigan, with limited exceptions including tipped employees, some student workers, and other exempt occupations.†

-The current minimum wage in Michigan is $9.65 per hour as of January 1, 2020.
+The current minimum wage in Michigan is $9.65 per hour.
 The tipped wage is $3.67.
 A planned increase to $9.87 per hour on 1/1/20 was postponed due to a high unemployment rate in the state.
 Minors 16-17 years of age may be paid 85% of the minimum hourly wage rate.
 A training wage of $4.25 per hour may be paid to employees 16 to 19 years of age for the first 90 days of employment.
 The tipped wage is $3.84.

 Michigan employers may not pay you under $10.10 per hour unless you or your occupation are specifically exempt from the minimum wage under state or federal law.